Draft UK Regulations on Product Conformity

 To prepare for this, the UK and Scottish governments are preparing laws which allow for the UK's new position outside the EU.

-Draft amendments to the statutory instruments related to product safety are detailed below: -
+The key provisions of the draft amendments to the statutory instruments related to product safety are detailed below: -

 - Omit the definition of “Official Journal”; the Secretary of State will authorise designated standards